Tejasujit/Tejasujit/README.md

-testing the code and pushing the code ti Github
+testing the code and pushing the code to Github